Checkpoint Saving and Loading

 Overview

 MindSpore Transformers supports saving intermediate checkpoints during training.
-Checkpoints include components such as model weights, optimizer weights, training context information, and distributed strategy meta-information.
+A checkpoint includes model weights, optimizer weights, training context information, and distributed strategy meta-information.
 Their core functions are to resume training after interruption, prevent progress loss due to training failures, and support subsequent fine-tuning, inference, or model iteration.

 MindSpore Transformers has launched Checkpoint 2.0, which achieves comprehensive improvements in usability and loading efficiency by reconstructing the checkpoint saving strategy and loading process.